Karen Aston

 Karen Sue Aston (born July 26, 1964) is an American basketball player and coach.
-She is currently the head coach of the UTSA Roadrunners women's basketball team.
+She is currently the head coach of the UTSA Roadrunners women's basketball team, a position she has served in since 2021.
 She has served as the head women's basketball coach at Texas, Charlotte and North Texas.
 Aston has a career record of 323–203 (.614).
 In her first 13 seasons as a head coach, Aston's teams have averaged 22 wins per year and have made a combined ten postseason appearances.

 Aston was one of four finalists for the Naismith Women's College Coach of the Year award in 2017 and was one of ten semifinalists for the honor in 2018.
 She also earned Big 12 Coach of the Year accolades in 2017.

 In 2025 she was named the American Athletic Conference Coach of the Year while leading UTSA to a regular season Conference championship.

 Background

 In her career as a college assistant coach, Aston has served under three coaches in the Naismith Basketball Hall of Fame.
 As associate head coach at Baylor, she worked for Kim Mulkey; in an earlier stint at Baylor she served under Sonja Hogg.
 Prior to becoming Baylor's associate head coach, she served eight seasons in the same capacity at The University of Texas at Austin under Jody Conradt.